 That’s the first sentence from Vogt, and we have already seen that it’s wrong.
 The PDF was created by Mac OS X 10.6.7 PDFContext.
 Not an auspicious way to start.
 He admits that he doesn’t know which of the two programs created the document.
 If he can’t tell which one, how does he know it was either — and in fact it was neither.
 No Adobe program created the long form PDF.

 I won’t reproduce this here, but the reader can consult Vogt’s original to see that he is not only commenting on the document, he also is commenting on vital records process, birth certificates, Hawaiian and Constitutional law.
 He makes statements outside even his claimed expertise.
 I daresay that Vogt has never been inside a vital records office, except as a customer.
 I have.
 Some of what he says about vital records processing is correct and some is not.
 However he fundamentally does not understand what a birth certificate is.
 The “hospital certificate” is a souvenir, lacking any official validity.
 To my knowledge, no one has ever published an example of a Hawaiian hospital certificate if indeed something like it even exists.
-It is wrong to say that the birth certificate is copied from the hospital certificate.
+[Update: such documents have been found.]
+It is wrong to say that the birth certificate is copied from the hospital certificate; it is an independent document filed by a hospital directly with the Department of Health.
 In this article from 1955 on Hawaiian vital statistics process, there is nothing at all about this so-called “hospital certificate” in the birth certificate process.

 Since we have an example [Nordyke] of a microfilmed Long Form then it is safe to say that all Certificates in that period were microfilmed and still available for inspection as well as the original paper copy.
 Also these Certificates were embossed with the County’s department seal (Figure 21) as well as signed.